jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 {{< figure src="/histograms-and-kdes/kde_b.png" >}}

-Note that this graph looks similar to the histogram plots constructed earlier.
+Note that this graph looks like a smooth version of the histogram plots constructed earlier.

 The function $$f$$ is called the *Kernel Density Estimator* (KDE).
 Estimator is just a fancy word for a guess: We are trying to guess the density function $$f$$ that